CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

 in the code of the BoundaryStrategy class method ``LatticeMultiplicativeFactors BoundaryStrategy::generateLatticeMultiplicativeFactors(LatticeType _latticeType, Dim3D dim)`` in ``CompuCell3D/core/CompuCell3D/Boundary/BoundaryStrategy.cpp``

-For completeness we also show SWIG file that was used to generate the wrapper :
+For completeness, the relevant SWIG wrapper file is shown below:

 .. code-block:: c++